New Albany Personal Injury Lawyer

 A personal injury is an injury you suffer through an accident or incident you didn’t cause.
 Personal injuries can happen anytime and anywhere in New Albany, from driving over the Ohio River to boating on it.

-Our New Albany personal injury lawyers handle common personal injury cases, such as car accidents, motorcycle accidents, commercial vehicle accidents, brain and spine injuries, medical malpractice, defective consumer product injuries, and slip-and-fall cases.
+Our New Albany personal injury lawyers handle common personal injury cases, such as car accidents, motorcycle accidents, commercial vehicle accidents, brain and spine injuries, medical malpractice, defective consumer product injuries, and slip-and-fall cases all from our office in New Albany.

 If your loved one died as a result of a personal injury accident, we also handle wrongful death cases on the family member’s behalf.